Learning From Software Failures: A Case Study at a National Space Research Center: Results and Analysis

 \blockquote{We use several general measures to avoid these...[recurring failures]...we rely on best practices, guides, standards...because those collect years of experience [and reflection] in software development from industry...That’s what prevents...issues.}

-However, some participants acknowledged limitations in relying solely on best practices. \SubjectSeven criticized the superficiality of standards, \myinlinequote{with the standards...the common agreement is...so weak...It didn't help you normally...[because] they don’t share too much knowledge,} consistent with prior findings~\cite{chenContentsUtilityIoT2024}. \SubjectOne noted another drawback, \myinlinequote{[It's] a 150--200 page PDF with a lot of rules...even I can't tell you all the rules.
-[We] should know where this is, but not learned by heart...[it's] not [referenced] that often.} Consequently, the HRO standard they sometimes follow requires lessons learned to be gathered, but they do not seem to do it consistently, as \SubjectTwo shares, \myinlinequote{The standard from the...Space Agency...[requires us to] collect lesson learned...but this doesn't apply for all of our projects.}
+However, some participants acknowledged limitations in relying solely on best practices. \SubjectOne noted the overhead of following best practices from the organization's software guideline, \myinlinequote{[It's] a 150--200 page PDF with a lot of rules...even I can't tell you all the rules.
+[We] should know where this is, but not learned by heart...[it's] not [referenced] that often.} Consequently, although the guideline requires them to gather lessons learned, they do not seem to do it consistently, as \SubjectTwo shares, \myinlinequote{The standard from the...Space Agency...[requires us to] collect lesson learned...but this doesn't apply for all of our projects.} \SubjectSeven criticized the superficiality of such guidance in describing how such processes should be implemented in practice: \myinlinequote{With the standards...the common agreement is...so weak...It didn't help you normally...[because] they don’t share too much knowledge,} consistent with prior findings~\cite{chenContentsUtilityIoT2024}.

-Notably, some subjects attributed recurring failures to the inexperience of junior engineers — masking systemic gaps in how failure knowledge is transferred. \SubjectSeven observed, \myinlinequote{I see [failures] happened again and again because...young software engineers...didn't have the experience and the sharing of experiences is limited.} They defended their on-boarding process, claiming it mitigates these gaps: \myinlinequote{There aren't really gaps, there's training.
+Notably, some subjects attributed recurring failures to the inexperience of junior engineers -- masking systemic gaps in how failure knowledge is transferred. \SubjectSeven observed, \myinlinequote{I see [failures] happened again and again because...young software engineers...didn't have the experience and the sharing of experiences is limited.} They defended their on-boarding process, claiming it mitigates these gaps: \myinlinequote{There aren't really gaps, there's training.
 The only issue we have is time to get the lessons and [applying] the lessons.
 That's why we have an on‑boarding process.} Responsibility for avoiding recurring failures was shifted to individuals, particularly newcomers, rather than organizational processes to learn from failures. \SubjectSeven explained, \myinlinequote{as long as the process is understandable for new employees...for experienced engineers it might not be necessary...[they already have] a big knowledge base.} This assumption risks perpetuating knowledge silos and obscuring structural challenges in failure knowledge transfer.

-\subsubsection{Ad hoc learning sometimes prevents recurrence—but is rare}
+\subsubsection{Ad hoc learning sometimes prevents recurrence--but is rare}

+In a few cases, serious or recurring failures prompted technical or process improvements, though these were typically driven by impactful incidents and individual initiative rather than structured processes. \SubjectSeven described a recurring,